Understanding Your Unique Dental Implants Timeline

 Step 5: Implant Restoration

 At 38th Street Dental, we monitor patients closely throughout the osseointegration phase.
 Once your surgeon determines that the implants are fully integrated with the jawbone, we can then begin your beautiful, permanent restorations.
 This involves attaching abutment pieces to the implants, which involves a two-week healing period, on average.
 We can then take impressions for your final restoration and can begin finalizing your new smile.
 Once we receive your custom prosthetic from the lab, we will permanently attach the lifelike restoration to the implant abutments.

 Schedule Your Consultation

 Dental implant surgery is a highly personalized procedure.
 Each patient has different needs and circumstances that we must accommodate.
 Therefore, no two timelines are the same.
-To find out if you qualify for dental implants, contact our practice today.
+To find out more about your particular timeline and recovery process, contact our practice today.
 We are happy to answer all your questions and help you understand how this treatment can be tailored to your needs.